 Planning for play (including environments & schedules) and group times.
 Exploration of physical, construction, block, woodworking, manipulative, and outdoor play.
 Introduction to music and song.
-Note: These courses can be taken in any sequence.

-ELCC 220-4 (BC=4) (200 hours) Includes 15 hours seminar Practicum II
+ELCC 220-4 (BC=4)(200 hours) Includes 15 hours seminar Practicum II

 Practical experience with young children in community programs, extending the objectives of ELCC 210.
 Part time students must complete ELCC 220 between the seventh and tenth courses.
 Consent of the chair is required for atypical registration requests.